Terms and Conditions

 - ZoomDoc have no liability in relation to the GPs using their professional medical discretion not to provide a medical letter or certificate.

-- If you believe that you or the relevant Patient (as applicable) requires urgent medical letter, we advise you to call the emergency services (999) immediately.
+- If you believe that you or the relevant Patient (as applicable) requires urgent medical attention, we advise you to call the emergency services (999) or speak to a Doctor or healthcare professional immediately.

 4.1 Account Creation